North Berwick Lifeboat Station: History

 On the evening of Tuesday 25 October 1859, the schooner Bubona was heading to Aberdeen from Newcastle-upon-Tyne with a cargo of coal, when the wind changed direction.
 By 21:00, the wind was nearly hurricane force, and with her sails damaged, the boat made for shore, and ran aground off Canty Bay.
 Despite the Rocket Brigade getting a line to the vessel, the crew were in no fit state to take advantage.
 A large crown gathered onshore, but at around midnight, they witnessed the vessel break up, and all five crew perish.

 The wreck of the Bubona prompted calls for a lifeboat, from Rev. Stewart of Liberton, and coastguards Capt.
 Woodrow and Walter Malcolm.
 A local committee was established, and funds were raised.
 North Berwick Town Council provided ground for the lifeboat house at the end of Shore Street (Victoria Road), with a lease of one penny per annum.

-In October 1860, the RNLI dispatched a 30-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (6) oars, transported free of charge via the Great Northern, North Eastern, and Scottish Railway Companies.
+A 30 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and six oars, was dispatched to North Berwick, transported free of charge by the Great Northern, North Eastern, and North British railway companies, arriving via the North Berwick Branch in October 1860.

 The costs of the lifeboat, carriage and equipment was met by a gift of £180 by Messrs.
 Jaffray & Son of St Mildred's Court, London.
-Following a grand parade through the streets of North Berwick, with the procession directed by Sir Hew Hamilton-Dalrymple, 6th Baronet.
-In accordance with the wishes of Messrs.
+Following a grand parade through the streets of North Berwick, with the procession directed by Sir Hew Hamilton-Dalrymple, 6th Baronet, In accordance with the wishes of Messrs.
 Jaffray & Son, the lifeboat was named Caroline.

 In 1867, the North Berwick lifeboat was reported as unfit for service.
-A replacement 30-foot lifeboat, previously a 6-oared lifeboat serving at on the Isle of Wight, now modified to row 10-oars, was dispatched to the station, again transported free of charge by the various railway companies.
+A replacement 30 ft lifeboat, previously a 6-oared lifeboat serving at on the Isle of Wight, now modified to row 10-oars, was dispatched to the station, again transported free of charge by the various railway companies.
 The lifeboat was again named Caroline.

 On 15 June 1869, the North Berwick lifeboat Caroline was launched to the aid of the brig J. C. Howitz, on passage from Rostock to Grangemouth, when she was driven ashore in gale force conditions, and wrecked at North Berwick.
 The lifeboat rescued all eight crew aboard.

 In 1900, a larger lifeboat house was reconstructed on the same site on Victoria Road.

 Between 1920 and 1925, the lifeboats were launched only once, with no lives being claimed as saved.
 As a result, the station was closed in 1925.
 The lifeboat on station at the time of closure, Elizabeth Moore Garden (ON 616), would serve in the relief fleet until 1933.